 When a tornado hits a home or other property, the damage can be devastating.
-Strong winds can tear off even the best of well-built roofs and ruin everything inside a home.
+Strong winds can tear off roofs and ruin everything inside a home or commercial structure.
 After the storm passes, property owners turn to their insurance companies in order to get back what they have lost.
-Unfortunately, in order to save money, these insurance companies can delay, underpay, or deny tornado property damage claims.
+Unfortunately, in order to save money, these insurance companies can delay, underpay, or deny property damage claims.

 - The repair or replacement of a roof

-- The replacement of electronics, appliances, furniture, personnel items, etc.
+- The replacement of electronics, appliances, furniture, personal items, etc.

 - The repair or replacement of vehicles on the property

-Most general homeowners’ insurance, property insurance, vehicle insurance, or commercial insurance policies probably contain coverage concerning tornado damage.
-However, insurance providers are not always fair or prompt in their assessment of tornado related claims.
-In extreme cases, the insurance company may even outright deny a claim or say that the damage existed before the tornado struck.
-If your insurer delays, underpays, or denies your tornado property damage claim, you have legal options.
+According to Verisk’s Property Claim Services, tornadoes have accounted for approximately 40% of insured catastrophic losses over the past few decades.
+Most general homeowners’ insurance, property insurance, vehicle insurance, or commercial insurance policies contain coverage for tornado damage; however, insurance providers are not always fair or prompt in their assessment of these claims.
+In extreme cases, an insurance company may even outright deny a claim or say the damage existed before the tornado struck.
+If your insurer delays, underpays, or denies your property damage claim, you have legal options.
 A knowledgeable attorney can help you get the compensation the insurance company owes you.

 If your property has been damaged as the result of a tornado and you are experiencing difficulty collecting compensation for your damages from your insurance provider, call the Texas tornado insurance lawyers at Dax F. Garza, P.C. to get the most from your insurance policy.